Effective Leadership Skills: Myers-Briggs Type Indicator

 The MBTI test is based on Jungian four dichotomies in our personality.
 These dichotomies are Introvert- Extravert, Sensing-Intuition, Thinking-Feeling, and Judging -Perceiving

-These come under Attitude, Information gathering, Decision making and how we structure and organised ourselves.
+These come under Attitude, Information gathering, Decisionmaking and how we structure and organise ourselves.

 Where do you direct your energy to?

 - If you direct your energy more inward experiences and working alone you are likely to have the type 'Introvert' (I).

 - if you direct your energy outwards towards being in groups and teams you will be an 'Extravert' (E).

 How do you gather and perceive your information?

 - If you take information in through what you see and perceive through your sense, you are 'Sensing' (S).